xzjia/guideline/source_en/Security/SecureLoginDemo.rst

     * - Function name
       - Description
+    * - Create new account function
+      - A function to create new account
     * - Password change function
       - Function to enable logged-in users to change their account password
     * - Account lockout function